amrnet/amrnet/docs/Org/ecoli.rst

 .. container:: justify-text

    *Escherichia coli* data in AMRnet are drawn from `Enterobase <https://enterobase.warwick.ac.uk/>`__, which calls AMR genotypes using NCBI’s `AMRFinderPlus <https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/>`_ and assigns lineages using MLST, `cgMLST <https://doi.org/10.1101/gr.251678.119>`_ and `hierarchical clustering <https://doi.org/10.1093/bioinformatics/btab234>`_.
-Last update: 24 January 2024.
+Last update: 5 August 2025.

    .. warning::
       The *E. coli* data used in AMRnet are not yet curated for purpose-of-sampling, and therefore reflect the biases of global sequencing efforts which may be skewed towards sequencing AMR strains and/or outbreaks.
 Data curation efforts are ongoing however until then, please be careful when interpreting the data in the dashboard.